sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 Grid job lifecycle
 ==================

-.. sidebar:: Grid Job lifecycle
+.. sidebar:: Grid job lifecycle

                 .. seealso:: Have a look at our mooc video that describes the :ref:`mooc-job-lifecycle` step by step.